County Guide

 Does Lancaster County have an online court records search?

-Yes, through Pennsylvania's UJS portal at ujsportal.pacourts.us, which covers Lancaster County Court of Common Pleas and Magisterial District Courts in a statewide name search without pre-selection.
-UJS returns docket-sheet summaries; full documents require the Lancaster County Prothonotary (civil) or Clerk of Courts (criminal) in Lancaster city.
-Note that Amish and Old Order Mennonite community members rarely appear in court records — a thin UJS result for a rural Lancaster County address does not necessarily indicate a clean record history; it may reflect community membership.
+Yes, through Pennsylvania's UJS portal at ujsportal.pacourts.us, which covers Lancaster County Court of Common Pleas and all Magisterial District Courts in a statewide name search without pre-selection.
+UJS returns docket-sheet summaries; full criminal documents require the Lancaster County Clerk of Courts and full civil documents require the Lancaster County Prothonotary, both in Lancaster city.

 Can I use these searches for jobs, housing, or insurance decisions?